-The Minnesota Legal Compliance Audit Guide for Political Subdivisions contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our study included all of the listed categories, except that we did not test for compliance in public indebtedness because the Tri-County Solid Waste Management Commission has no long-term debt other than compensated absences.
+The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the Tri-County Solid Waste Management Commission's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
+Our audit considered all of the listed categories, except that we did not test for compliance in public indebtedness because the Tri-County Solid Waste Management Commission has no long-term debt other than compensated absences.